willisdorden/WellStockedStork-react-/README.md

 npm install --save-dev gh-pages
 ```

-Add the following scripts in your `package.json`:
+Add the following scripts in your `packageChicmomson`:

 ```js
   // ...